jbarbourmoore/Cryptography-Exploration/README.md

 ##### Basic Modes of Operation
 ###### Electronic Cookbook (ECB), Cipher Block Chaining (CBC), Cipher Feedback (CFB), Output Feedback (OFB) and Counter (CTR)

 Triple Data Encryption Standard also uses the same basic modes of operation from NIST SP 800-38A ["Recommendation for Block Cipher Modes of Operation"](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf) as seen with AES.
 For these basic modes of operation for TDES, I was able to create unit tests based on the example data provided by NIST in their [Cryptographic Standards and Guidelines](https://csrc.nist.gov/CSRC/media/Projects/Cryptographic-Standards-and-Guidelines/documents/examples/TDES_ModesA_All.pdf).
-This allowed me to verify both encryption and decryption against several known hex strings, in order to be sure my implementations were operating appropriately.
 Below is a sample of the output from this testing.

 <img
     style="display: block; margin-left: auto; margin-right: auto; width: 100%;"